EticaAI/forum/README.md

 lack of the specific file.

 ### ais-ethics-open-groups
-> urated list of Open Groups (accessible to persons who are not yet experts and do not require association with an institution) to discuss Ethics of Autonomous and Intelligent Systems (A/IS)
+> Curated list of Open Groups (accessible to persons who are not yet experts and do not require association with an institution) to discuss Ethics of Autonomous and Intelligent Systems (A/IS)